-- In the inner pot, combine macaroni, ground mustard, 1⁄4 tsp salt, and broth.
+- In the inner pot, combine macaroni, ground mustard, 1⁄4 teaspoon salt, and broth.
 Close and lock the lid and turn the steam release handle to Sealing.
 Set your Instant Pot to pressure cook on Low for 3 minutes.

 - When the cooking time is done, press Cancel and turn the steam release handle to Venting.
 When the float valve drops down, remove the lid.
 The pasta should be al dente.
 (If more cooking time is necessary, close and lock the lid and let stand for 1 minute.)

 - Stir in milk.
 Set your Instant Pot to sauté on Less.
 Cook, stirring, for 2 to 3 minutes or until sauce has thickened and pasta is done to your liking.
 Press Cancel.
 Add cheese, ½ cup at a time, stirring until melted and combined before adding more.
 Season to taste with salt and pepper.
 Serve warm.